dcodeIO/setup-node-nvm/README.md

 # Set up node using nvm

 This action sets up a specific node.js version on GitHub Actions using nvm, very similar to the original [@actions/setup-node](https://github.com/actions/setup-node).
-Unlike setup-node (at the time of this writing) it does support `lts/*` (latest LTS), `node` (latest stable) and custom mirrors like the one for v8-canary, but does not work on Windows.
+Unlike setup-node (at the time of this writing) it does support several aliases and custom mirrors like the one for v8-canary.

 ## Inputs